-- The Mole: Dr. Kubo.
+- Dr. Kubo.
 Which side she's a mole for remains a question until Episode 12, when it's revealed she's a ranking member of the underground opposition to the Act.

 - Seiichiro is secretly a member of the National Welfare Police, and eventually sets a trap for Kengo when he starts doubting his loyalty.
 After his rehabilitation, he's sent after Kubo, who's relapsed from her brainwashing and started working against the Act again.
 Except that all of this is a lie; it's just a test of Kengo's loyalty, and when he tries to flee the country with her, she attempts to turn him in again.

 - The Movie: In Japan, a live action film was released in 2008.

 - Precision F-Strike: Graffiti artist F.K. turns his handle into one.

 - Restraining Bolt: The bereavement pension is supposed to be one - if the recipient violates the law, the pension will be revoked and the deceased's relatives will be held liable for their conduct.
 Considering a number of the Episodes result in the recipient deciding to say "fuck it" and break the law anyway, it doesn't work well.

 - Russian Roulette: A variation in Episode 17.
 The Chosen of the Week crashes an Immunization Day session with kids getting their shots and threatens to kill herself to drive the point home that the parents are basically killing their children and don't even care.
 One of the doctors (who once gave a shot to a future Chosen) tries to talk her down by putting some of the consequences for what he's doing on himself by shooting himself up with shot after shot (now once again running the risk of dying via nanocapsule years down the line) until she surrenders.